sarjakpatel/SJSU/CMPE 256/Assignment 8/README.md

-6.I know that's an incredible statement, but bear with me while I explain.
+6. I know that's an incredible statement, but bear with me while I explain.
 You have already deleted mail from dozens of "Get Rich Quick" schemes, chain letter offers, and LOTS of other absurd scams that promise to